itaraju/m4-pandoc/README.md

 `make`.

-To follow the `Makefile` here is the best way to figure out how `m4` can be integrated here.
-It allows many variations of this theme indeed.
+To follow the `Makefile` here is the best way to figure out how `m4` can be integrated in this approach.

 Here `m4` is basically avoiding the use of `knitr`[1], but the intent is not to provide an alternative for this package.
-But the fact that `m4` can be used in this kind of workflow seems interesting, and might add more flexibility for some workflows.
+But the fact that `m4` can be used in this kind of workflow seems interesting, and might add more flexibility to some workflows.

 [1]: https://yihui.name/en/2012/06/enjoyable-reproducible-research/